 Additionally, even if the profile is accessible, the performance of Outlook slows down due to the large size of PST files.
 You can also encounter other Outlook errors like 0x00040820, Background Synchronization errors, etc.

-But, now Outlook 2010, 2013 & 2016 editions support 50 GB PST file.
+But, now Outlook 2010, 2013, 2016, 2019 and 2021 editions support 50 GB PST file.
 Thus, most of us don’t pay much attention to the size of our PST files.
-But, we cannot overlook the factor that Outlook profile becomes more vulnerable to corruption as the Outlook data file size grows bigger.
+But, we cannot overlook the factor that the Outlook profile becomes more vulnerable to corruption as the Outlook data file size grows bigger.

-Thus, in order to resolve all these problems, you have to split large sized Outlook PST file or if corrupted repair with Remo PST Repair Tool.
+Thus, to resolve all these problems, you have to split large-sized Outlook PST files or if corrupted repair them with Remo PST Repair Tool.